AdobeDocs/genstudio.it-IT/help/user-guide/content/customize-template.md

 # Personalizzare i modelli

-Adattare i modelli HTML per GenStudio utilizzando il linguaggio di modelli _Handlebars_.
+Adattare i modelli di HTML per Adobe GenStudio per gli esperti di marketing delle prestazioni utilizzando il linguaggio di modelli _Handlebars_.
 La sintassi Handlebars utilizza testo normale con doppie parentesi graffe come segnaposto di contenuto.
 Per informazioni su come preparare il modello, consulta [`What is Handlebars?`](https://handlebarsjs.com/guide/#what-is-handlebars) nella _Guida del linguaggio Handlebars_.

 <!-- This is for email.
 In the future, maybe use tabs to provide guidance for other template types.
--->If you do not have an HTML template ready to use in GenStudio, you can start by defining the structure of your email using HTML tags: `DOCTYPE`, `html`, `head`, and `body`.
+-->If you do not have an HTML template ready to use in GenStudio for Performance Marketers, you can start by defining the structure of your email using HTML tags: `DOCTYPE`, `html`, `head`, and `body`.
 You can include CSS styles to customize the appearance of your email.

 ```html
 <!DOCTYPE html>